joergkrause/nyaf/docs/md/intro.md

 Is it worth coding with **@nyaf** and vanilla JS/TS?
 For smaller projects and for apps that must load quickly, yes.

-Actual sizes (0.6.0):
+Actual package sizes (0.6.2, published 16th of September 2020):

-* Core:   31 KB --> 10 KB zipped (always needed)
+* Lib:    36 KB --> 11 KB zipped (always needed)
-* Forms:  43 KB --> 13 KB zipped (Forms binding, validation, decorators)
+* Forms:  20 KB -->  5 KB zipped (Forms binding, validation, decorators)
-* Store:  34 KB --> 11 KB zipped (Flux like store for state management)
+* Store:   5 KB -->  2 KB zipped (Flux like store for state management)

-* Total: 108 KB --> 34 KB zipped all files together for your project
+* Total:  58 KB --> 18 KB zipped all files together for your project

 However, compared with React or Angular it's a lot simpler.
 Compared to Vue, Svelte or Polymer it's simpler and even smaller, but the delta is not that thrilling.